solidstate-network/abdk-math-extensions/README.md

 # SolidState Extensions for ABDK Libraries

 SolidState extensions for the `abdk-libraries-solidity` [package](https://www.npmjs.com/package/abdk-libraries-solidity).
 Developed as a part of the [Premia Finance smart contracts](https://github.com/Premian-Labs/premia-contracts).

-SolidState, Premia, and this package are not affiliated with ABDK.
+> **Note**: SolidState, Premia, and this package are not affiliated with ABDK.

 ## Installation